 Many feel a strong aversion to the word “inventory”.
-They associate it with extreme organization, repetitive product counting and ambiguous information among other problems.
+They associate it with an extreme organization, repetitive product counting, and ambiguous information among other problems.
 Unfortunately, inventory management has earned this bad reputation because of those who don’t understand it and didn’t manage it properly from the start.
 The purpose of this article is to break down certain myths.
 We will also give you 5 tips for managing your inventory in a simple and efficient way.
 This will increase the chances of success of your online store in the short term.

 Why is inventory management essential for any online store?